-And please read on to learn what our fantastic freelance editors are most wanting to see at this time:
+Read on to find out what our fantastic freelance editors most want to see right now:

 - Forced proximity romance.
-Whether we’re talking chefs in a restaurant kitchen, a wide receiver and his quarterback, partners in a law firm, dragonriders defending the realm, two people stranded in a cabin, or a cinnamon-roll duke and his aloof personal secretary, I want to see them navigating inconvenient sexual tension and high stakes conflict.
+This is my favorite trope, so if you have it, I’d love to read it.
+Whether we’re talking chefs in a restaurant kitchen, a wide receiver and the rival team’s quarterback, partners in a law firm, dragonriders defending the realm, two people stranded in a cabin, or a duke and his aloof personal secretary, I want to see them navigating inconvenient sexual tension and high stakes conflict.

 - Paranormal romance, especially those with more diversity within the packs of shifters and vampires.
-I love the TV show Lost Girl and would be thrilled to find a paranormal romance series set in a world like that one, where we see lots of different types of shifters, fae and magic, with complex group dynamics and shifting allegiances.
-I’d also love to see witches again, but with lighter magical elements and more focus on the sisterhood of the coven than on the actual spells.
+I love the TV show Lost Girl and would be thrilled to find a paranormal romance series set in a world like that one, where we see lots of different types of shifters, fae, witches and magic, with complex group dynamics and shifting allegiances.

 - Romance featuring characters who are neurodivergent.

-I’m always looking for well-rounded casts, opposites-attract couples, intricate world-building, and strong, authentic dialogue with distinct character voices.
+I’m always looking for well-rounded casts, smitten couples, intricate world-building, and strong, authentic dialogue with distinct character voices.
 And even more specifically: